trueos/trueos-docs/trueos-handbook/introducing.rst

    Virtual Disk - File Name and Size

 This screen is used to set the size (or upper limit) of the virtual machine.
-If planning to install |trueos| into the virtual machine, **increase the size to at least 20 GB** or an error will display during the |trueos| installation.
+If planning to install |trueos| as the guest OS on the virtual machine, **increase the size to at least 20 GB** or an error will display during the |trueos| installation.
 If planning to install KDE, GNOME, multiple desktop managers, or applications within the virtual machine, choose at least **50 GB**.
-Whatever size is set, be sure the computer has enough free disk space to support it.
+Whatever size is set, be sure the computer has enough free disk space to accomodate the size chosen.
 Use the :guilabel:`folder` icon to browse to a directory on disk with sufficient space to hold the virtual machine.

-Once the selections are made, press :guilabel:`Create` to finish using the wizard.
+Once the selections are made, select :guilabel:`Create` to finish using the wizard.
 The virtual machine will now show up in the left box, as seen in the example in :numref:`Figure %s <vbox8>`.